Course Search

 Mode of Delivery: In Class

-CLA319H5 • Women and Gender in Antiquity
+CLA319H5 • Women, Gender and Sexuality in Antiquity

 A study of gender in the ancient Mediterranean, with a focus on female and male sexuality and socialization; their economic, religious, and political roles; and aspects of daily life.